schatzlab/appliedgenomics2018/assignments/virtualbox.md

 After booting the virtual machine, it will ask you to update a number of installed packages.
 You should accept all of these installations.

-If necessary, these can be installed at the command line like this (just accept the defaults when prompted):
+Once that is done, you should install the essential build tools via the command line (just accept the defaults when prompted):

 ```
 $ sudo apt-get update